 NOTE:

-are always standard or adjusted thermodynamic properties, not non-standard ones.logact
+are always standard or adjusted thermodynamic properties, not non-standard ones.logQ

 argument is provided.logact

-argument specifies the activities of species in the same order as the first argument.subcrt()
+argument specifies the activities of species in the same order as the first argument.A

-, which uses dimensionless values (A/2.303RT).The first call above specifies unit activities of all the species in the reaction.
+, which outputs dimensionless values (A/2.303RT).The first call above specifies unit activities of all the species in the reaction.

 Above we used subcrt()